xschen-beb/CyberThreat-Eval/output/Following The Lazarus Group By Tracking DeathNote Campaign.md

 - Port: Various (as per the services exploited)
 - Severity: Critical
 - Incident: Lazarus Group DeathNote Campaign
-- Signature name: ìSuspicious Document or Software Executionî
+- Signature name: ‚ÄúSuspicious Document or Software Execution‚Äù
 - Internal checks:
    - Setting1: Monitor for execution of macros in documents.
    - Setting2: Detect creation and execution of executables from user directories.